Dmitri9149/Simple-web-app-with-Rust-and-Rocket/README.md

 In the browser adress bar print : ```localhost:8000/identity/JavaScript ```  or any other name from the list.
 The output will be the id function in the language.

-It is possible to pull the Docker image of the project.
+It is possible to pull the Docker image of the project by : docker pull dmitri9149/identity_functions.